 - Fixed.
 It is the easiest to compare.
 The best option is to choose the one with the lowest TIN.
 This means that you will pay less interest and that the fee will be the same throughout the repayment period.

 - Variable.
 With the variable interest rate, it is more difficult to compare several mortgages.
 Although they all use the Euribor plus a differential as a reference and it is normal to choose the mortgage in which it is lower, we must take into account other elements such as the APR.

 - Mixed.
-Comparing mortgages with a mixed interest rate is difficult because we must compare the fixed rate period (3, 5 or 10 years), and the variable rate one.
+Comparing mortgages with a fixed interest rate is difficult because we must compare the fixed-rate period (3, 5 or 10 years), and the variable-rate one.

 When comparing mortgages, we must assess whether the bank charges us commissions for opening, for total or partial withdrawal, for subrogation or for novation.
 Although it is not a determining factor, it must be taken into account: if two mortgages offer us the same conditions, it is normal to choose the one that has lower commissions.
 In fact, there are totally commission-free mortgages.